mniero1/mniero1/README.md

 # Michael Niero
-### Student at Binghamton University
+### Recent Graduate of Binghamton University

 ## About me

-I’m currently an undergraduate student at Binghamton University, working toward a Bachelor of Arts in Mathematics and minoring in Digital and Data Studies (DIDA).
+I recently completed my journey at Binghamton University, obtaining a Bachelor of Arts in Mathematics with skills from my minor in Digital and Data Studies (DIDA).
 I have a deep passion for calculus, analysis, and statistics, which has intrigued my growing interest in data science and data analytics.
 I'm eager to apply my mathematical background to real-world dataproblems and continue expanding my skills.